TN 5 (05-18)

 This provision of the Act defines “authorized person” and “related record” as follows:

 “Authorized person” means an officer or employee of the United States, an officer or employee of any State, political subdivision of a State, or agency of a State or political subdivision of a State, and any other person (or officer or employee thereof), who has or had access to [SSNs] or related records pursuant to any provision of law enacted on or after October 1, 1990.
 For purposes of this sub clause, the term “officer or employee” includes a former officer or employee.

 “Related record” means any record, list, or compilation that indicates, directly or indirectly, the identity of any individual with respect to whom a [SSN] or a request for a [SSN] is maintained pursuant to this clause.

 NOTE: This provision of law does not have any impact on Social Security Act programs.
-It may affect other new government programs enacted after September 1990.
-Any questions concerning this section should be referred to the Office of Public Disclosure.
+It may affect other government programs enacted after September 1990.
+Refer any questions concerning this section to the Office of Privacy and Disclosure.